 Include advanced customer survey logic

 To keep every question relevant, use a customer survey tool that allows you to add Skip and Display logic.
 This just means customers who answer a question one way will “skip” certain other questions.
 Similarly, new questions will “display” for them based on their response.
-Adding logic not only gives each survey a more personalized flow, it also helps you get more information from each customer.
+Adding logic not only gives each survey a more personalized flow, but it also helps you get more information from each customer.
 For example, if you ask a hotel guest how their stay was and they select”Excellent”, they would be routed to a question asking “Great!
 What did you enjoy most?
 Select all that apply.” with multiple amenities to choose from.

 Time your survey strategically

 Sending customer satisfaction survey questions is equally as important as creating them.
-You can start with an educated guess of the right time to send a survey and then try varying that a little with future surveys and see which have the highest completion rate.
+You can start with an educated guess of the right time to send a survey and then try varying that a little with future surveys and see which has the highest completion rate.

 It sometimes makes sense to entice customers to take your customer survey — especially if it’s a long one.
 A variety of data shows that incentives can increase survey response rates by 5 to 20 percent.
-These incentives could be a discount, a giveaway or an account credit.
+These incentives could be a discount, a giveaway, or an account credit.

 A great product and excellent customer service begin with getting to know who your customers are and what they need.
 To get that done, you have to gather customer information, and surveys are just what the doctor ordered for that.
 Check out the top 7 questions that must be asked in a customer survey.